Akuli/the-simple-noteprogram/README.md

 ## Running without installing

 This is easy after downloading the `install-root` directory.
-On Windows, open the `install-root` directory, rename `the-simple-noteprogram` to `the-simple-noteprogram.pyw` and double-click it to run.
+On Windows, open `install-root`, rename `the-simple-noteprogram` to `the-simple-noteprogram.pyw` and double-click it to run.
 On GNU/Linux, run these commands on a terminal window (`$` is the prompt, don't type it literally):

     $ cd /path/to/install-root
     $ chmod +x bin/the-simple-noteprogram